sourcegraph/sourcegraph-public-snapshot/dev/sg/README.md

 # Check on the status of your changes in the Buildkite pipeline
 sg ci status
+# Check on the status of a specific branch
+sg ci status --branch my-branch
+# Block until the build has completed (will send a system notification)
+sg ci status --wait
 ```

 ### `sg teammate` - Get current time or open their handbook page